ena-infrastructure/specifications/ena-oauth2-chaining.md

 1. Client authentication &ndash; The client MUST be authenticated in accordance with Section 8.3 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].

 2. Assertion validation &ndash; The server MUST validate the JWT assertion in accordance with \[[RFC7523](#rfc7523)\].
 This includes verifying the digital signature, issuer, subject, audience, `jti` (for replay protection), and the `iat`, `nbf`, and `exp` claims.
 The issuer MUST correspond to a trusted originating authorization server, and the signing key MUST be bound to that issuer as described in [Section 3.2.1](#domain-trust-relationships-and-prerequisites).
+The `aud` claim of the JWT MUST contain the issuer identifier for the target authorization server.

 3. Scope and resource determination &ndash; The server MUST determine the scopes and target resources for the token to be issued.
 This decision MUST take into account any `resource` and `scope` parameters in the request, values carried in the assertion, and locally configured scope or resource mappings as described in [Section 3.5.1](#scope-mappings-across-domains).